janko/rodauth-rails/README.md

 With the above configuration, Rodauth routes will only be accessible via JSON requests.
 If you still want to allow HTML access alongside JSON, change `json:
 :only` to `json: true`.

+Emails will automatically work in JSON-only mode, because `Rodauth::Rails::App` comes with Roda's `render` plugin loaded.
+They are customized the same as in the non-JSON case.

 ## OmniAuth